Pelosi, White House near agreement on coronavirus aid bill

 Trump claimed falsely Thursday that the U.S. is currently screening all Americans and foreigners who are entering the country, saying, “people coming in have to be tested.”
 And he claimed that those who return are being forced to isolate themselves, adding: “It’s going to be a pretty strong enforcement of quarantine.”
 No widespread quarantine orders have been announced.

-Associated Press writers Aamer Madhani, Lauran Neergaard, Martin Crutsinger, Laurie Kellman and Kevin Freking in Washington and Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Aamer Madhani, Lauran Neergaard, Martin Crutsinger, Laurie Kellman, Michael Balsamo and Kevin Freking in Washington and Bill Barrow in Atlanta contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.